ordina-jworks/ordina-jworks.github.io/_posts/2020-07-28-10-Best-Practices-In-UX-UI-Design.md

 What is supposed to be communicated here?
 'Subtitle 2' using the same coloring as 'Subtitle 1' but it's just as large as 'Title'.
 So does the author mean it's still part of the 'Title' section or did he or she mean to create a whole separate section with a different 'Title'?
 Instructions unclear.

+For screen readers (and other assistive technologies), it's best to show titles by using the different title tags that are available in HTML, such as `<h1>`, `<h2>`, etc.
+This way, the screen reader is aware that that specific text is a (sub)title and can communicate this information to the user.

 ## 4. Be honest
 One of the biggest irks of customers is being presented with crucial information and extra costs late in the ordering process.